codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 - **bcrypt** and **expression-session** packages are used for proper authentication processes like signup and login pages.

+- **IMPORTANT NOTE**: In this project, I sent form errors with signup and login pages through queries like **await res.redirect(
+  `/signup?message=${encodeURIComponent(validityMessage)}`
+  );** but this can also be done by using an npm package called **connect-flash**.
+It basically adds a one time use session which will be removed from server's RAM once it is used. **connect-flash** may seem like a more straightforward approach to keep front end notice information to show to the client side user.

 ## Authorization

 Authorization is all about which person can view which page and can perform which actions.